 I was working as a programmer at ACT Financial systems.
 Their main product was a legacy text based application written in the Mumps programming language that provided investment management back-end functionality to major UK banks.

-I was placed in a small team and asked to devise a method of putting a modern windows front-end onto the software.
+I was placed in a small team and asked to devise a method of putting a modern MS Windows front-end onto the software.
 My suggestion was to run the existing application in a “server mode”, and feed it keystrokes from a Windows client.
 Mumps procedures interfaced the requests from Windows, sending the appropriate keystrokes to the underlying legacy code.
-Output from the legacy code, is intercepted and used to automatically generate Windows dialogues which are cached for future use.
+Output from the legacy code is intercepted and used to automatically generate Windows dialogues which are cached for future use.

 My suggestion was adopted, and after around a year of development it was a favourite of the sales team when demonstrating new modules to clients.